Success in this business is dependent on four factors:

 Typically high temperature stable honeycomb structures are made from cordierite or metal.
 The cell density can vary between 200 up to 1200 cells per square inch, the wall thickness between 3 and 12 mil.
 The small channels are coated with one or more oxidic slurry which is either precious metal free or already contains the precious metals.

-The finished part is then fixed with a special mat and is put into a so-called canning – a metal housing which is part of the exhaust pipe.
-The exhaust pipe further contains lambda sensors that guarantee optimum lambda window operation and thermocouple(s) that avoid overheating of the catalyst.
+The finished part is then fixed with an insulating mat and is put into a so-called can – a metal housing which is part of the exhaust pipe.
+The exhaust pipe contains lambda sensors that guarantee optimum lambda window operation to avoid overheating of the catalyst.